-The corporate governance framework of an insurer:

-- promotes the development, implementation and effective oversight of policies that clearly define and support the objectives of the insurer; - defines the roles and responsibilities of persons accountable for the management and oversight of an insurer by clarifying who possesses legal duties and powers to act on behalf of the insurer and under which circumstances; - sets requirements relating to how decisions and actions are taken including documentation of significant or material decisions, along with their rationale; - provides sound remuneration practices which promote the alignment of remuneration policies with the long term interests of insurers to avoid excessive risk taking; - provides for communicating with the supervisor, as appropriate, matters relating to the management and oversight of the insurer; and - provides for corrective actions to be taken for non-compliance or weak oversight, controls or management. - An effective corporate governance framework enables an insurer to be flexible and transparent; to be responsive to developments affecting its operations in making timely decisions and to ensure that powers are not unduly concentrated.
-The corporate governance framework supports and enhances the ability of the key players responsible for an insurer's corporate governance; i.e. the Board, Senior Management and Key Persons in Control functions to manage the insurer's business soundly and prudently.
+Corporate governance refers to systems (such as structures, policies and processes) through which an entity is managed and controlled.
+Accordingly, the corporate governance framework of an insurer promotes the development, implementation and effective oversight of policies that clearly define and support the objectives of the insurer.

+The corporate governance framework also defines the roles and responsibilities of persons accountable for the management and oversight of an insurer by clarifying who possesses legal duties and powers to act on behalf of the insurer and under which circumstances.
+It also sets requirements relating to how decisions and actions are taken including documentation of significant or material decisions, along with their rationale.
+It provides for communicating, as appropriate, matters relating to the management, conduct and oversight of the insurer to stakeholders and provides for corrective actions to be taken for non-compliance or weak oversight, controls or management.

+Corporate governance is often referred to as a system of "checks and balances".
+This recognises that an insurer has to be flexible and responsive to developments affecting its operations in making timely decisions, while at the same time being transparent and having appropriate systems, controls and limits to ensure that powers are not unduly concentrated and are used in the best interest of the insurer as a whole and its stakeholders.

+Effective corporate governance supports and enhances the ability of the key players responsible for an insurer's corporate governance; i.e. the insurer's Board of Directors ("the Board"), Senior Management and Key Persons in Control Functions to manage the insurer's business soundly and prudently.
+This allows the supervisor to place greater confidence in their work and judgment.